-- Promote Academic Development: Pursue and impart knowledge with the conviction, grounded in Christian principles, that objective truth is the goal of intellectual inquiry.
+- Promote academic development Pursue and impart knowledge with conviction, grounded in Christian principles, that objective truth is the goal of intellectual inquiry.
 Offer a curriculum that is carefully reviewed and revised, avoiding educational philosophies that deny the possibility of truth or meaning, assert the relativity of values, or emphasize contemporary perspectives to the neglect of what has proved itself across the ages to be of value for human life.
-By example and by the content of what is taught, foster Christian values, general and specialized knowledge, and commitment of lifelong learning required for successful living in our ever-changing society. - Promote Spiritual and Moral Development: Increase understanding of Christian precepts within the context of Christian fellowship and worship in order to help develop leadership abilities and application of Christian truth.
-Prepare students for life in an increasingly diverse society and interrelated global community by promoting a Christian vision of humanity and community which transcends cultural differences.
+By example, and by the content of what is taught, foster Christian values, general and specialized knowledge, and commitment of lifelong learning required for successful living in our ever-changing society. - Promote spiritual and moral development Increase understanding of Christian precepts within the context of Christian fellowship and worship in order to help develop leadership abilities and application of Christian truth.
+Prepare students for life in an increasingly diverse society and interrelated global community by promoting a Christian vision of humanity and community that transcends cultural differences.
 Promote a sense of personal responsibility and love of freedom.

-- Promote Social and Emotional Development: Provide opportunities for students to interact with faculty, staff and peers.
+- Promote social and emotional development Provide opportunities for students to interact with faculty, staff and peers.
 Encourage students to take responsible leadership roles in student activities.
-Make available effective counseling and counseling referrals for personal, career and academic concerns. - Promote Physical Development: Provide intramural, intercollegiate, and personal recreational opportunities for men and women and encourage individuals to engage in a healthy lifestyle that will promote lifelong fitness and wellness. - Promote A Sense of Responsibility to Larger Community and Society: Provide academic, spiritual, social and cultural services to the broader community.
-Support traditional rights, freedoms and responsibilities.
-Hold open the door of equal educational and employment opportunity by actively encouraging applications from qualified students and staff of all races, ethnicity, gender, and class. - Model Responsible Administration: Under the oversight and direction of trustees and through careful stewardship of resources, engage a qualified faculty, support a quality academic program, provide beautiful, efficient facilities, continue a low-debt, independent status, and focus and coordinate all activities and operations so that the College will achieve its goals and objectives.
+Make available effective counseling and counseling referrals for personal, career, and academic concerns. - Promote physical development Provide intramural, intercollegiate, and personal recreational opportunities for men and women, and encourage individuals to engage in a healthy lifestyle that will promote lifelong fitness and wellness. - Promote a sense of responsibility to larger community and society Provide academic, spiritual, social, and cultural services to the broader community.
+Support traditional rights, freedoms, and responsibilities.
+Hold open the door of equal educational and employment opportunities by actively encouraging applications from qualified students and staff of all races, ethnicity, gender, and class. - Model responsible administration Under the oversight and direction of trustees and through careful stewardship of resources: engage a qualified faculty; support a quality academic program; provide beautiful, efficient facilities; maintain full enrollment; continue a debt-free, independent status; and focus and coordinate all activities and operations so that the College will achieve its goals and objectives.